heroku-softtrends/dotnetcore.mysql.loyalty/README.md

-﻿# ASP.NET Core MySQL Sample app for Heroku
+# .NET Core Buildpack with Heroku MySQL Support (Heroku Button)

 This uses the .Net Core Buildpack provided by Softtends<br>